citizen-stig/citizen-stig.github.io/_posts/2020-05-17-reading-temperature-and-humidity-from-am2302-sensor-in-rust-using-raspberry-pi-gpio.markdown

 # Reading Data, Part 2

-How do I convert all these state changes to vector of bits?
+How do I convert all these state changes to a vector of bits?

-According to documentation, actual values are represented by amount of time signal was in `1` state, where
+According to documentation, actual values are represented by the amount of time signal was in `1` state, where

-* `0` means 26-28 milliseconds
+* `0` for 26-28 milliseconds
-* `1` means 70 milliseconds
+* `1` for 70 milliseconds

 But another [document by aosong.com](http://akizukidenshi.com/download/ds/aosong/AM2302.pdf) I've found shows this table: